-XVI.
+XVIII.
 Course Reading Outline

 The outline below is intended to give you a sense of the course coverage.
 It is not a reading schedule.
 Given the interactive nature of the law school classroom, it is difficult to predict, much less promise, exactly what material we will be covering on a specific future date.
-Closely (but not exactly) following its sequence, I will give the specific assignment for the following week during the prior week.
-Please note that this course is cumulative.
-Except for the last two units, later topics build on earlier ones.
+Therefore, closely (but not exactly) following its sequence, I will give the specific assignment for the following week during the prior week.